 The gender wage gap is the difference between wages earned by men and wages earned by women.
 The gap can be measured in various ways, but the most common method is to look at full–time, full year wages.
 It is also possible to measure the gender wage gap on the basis of hourly wages.
-The most recent
+Other ways of calculating the gender wage gap include the comparison of annual earnings for both full- and part-time workers and comparing the hourly wages for full- and part-time workers.
+These methods of calculation will produce different results.
+Regardless of how it is calculated however, the gender wage gap clearly remains a challenge for many women.

 Contributing factors to the gender wage gap:

-- women choosing or needing to leave and re-enter the workforce in order to meet family care-giving responsibilities, resulting in a loss of seniority, advancement opportunities and wages
+- choose or need to leave and re-enter the workforce in order to meet family care-giving responsibilities, resulting in a loss of seniority, advancement opportunities and wages or because they are more likely than men to work part-time due to these responsibilities;

-- occupational segregation in historically undervalued and low-paying jobs, such as childcare and clerical work
+- encounter occupational segregation in historically undervalued and low-paying jobs, such as childcare and clerical work, where female-dominated jobs are valued less even when they involve the same (or greater) skills;

-- traditionally lower levels of education (although this is becoming less of a factor as more and more women graduate from all levels of education)
+- were historically considered to have lower levels of education.
+This is becoming less of a factor as more women graduate from all levels of education, although the gender wage gap exists even for women with higher levels of education;

-- discrimination in hiring, promotion and compensation practices in the workplace
+- encounter discrimination or 'unconscious bias' in the hiring, promotion and compensation practices of their workplace.

 The Pay Equity Act as a Policy Response